Welcome to another episode of Meet the Crew! This week, we’re highlighting Hydrow Athlete Aquil Abdullah.

 Talk about an improvement arc… how did you go from discovering the sport so late to the 2004 Olympics in Athens?

 For as long as I can remember, I had wanted to compete at the Olympics in literally any sport.
-It was my childhood dream to represent my country on the international stage, and as I kept getting better at rowing, I started to see the sport as a vehicle for realizing that dream.
+It was my childhood dream to represent my country on the international stage, and as I kept getting better at rowing, I started to see the sport as a vehicle for realising that dream.
 After years of pushing myself to be the best that I could be, I was one of the top scullers in the country.
 I was on the cusp of earning a spot on the USA Rowing Team for the 2000 Olympics, but I lost the trials by thirty-three hundredths of a second.

 After that defeat, I considered hanging up my oars and leaving the sport behind.
 Luckily, I had coaches like Mike Teti who refused to let me retire and pushed me to come back for another four years.
 When I made Team USA for the 2004 Olympic Games in Athens, I was so thankful to all the people who helped me keep going.
 Nothing in life that you really want comes without some sort of trial and tribulation.
 It was incredibly difficult to be knocked down and then pick myself back up again in order to push for another four years, but I am so grateful that I did.